-School Districts must develop protocols for asthma-related acute respiratory treatment care using up to date standard of care: 18
+School Districts must develop protocols for asthma-related acute respiratory treatment care using up to date standard of care: 17 person.
+These factors should be considered when determining resumption of in person instruction:

 - Nebulizer treatments and suctioning are identified by the CDC as aerosol-generating procedures requiring a N-95 mask fitted to the healthcare worker; - Consult with students' healthcare providers for alternate asthma medication delivery systems; and - Consult with school maintenance and facilities department for environmental controls.